A Comprehensive Guide To How Hot-Melt Adhesives Work

 How Are Hot-Melt Adhesives Made?

 As mentioned, hot-melt adhesives are thermoplastic polymers.
-The term thermoplastic denotes that hot-melt adhesives become plastic, or malleable, upon heating and harden upon cooling; meanwhile, the term polymer indicates that hot-melt adhesives are made up of a large number of components bonded together.
+The term thermoplastic denotes that adhesives become plastic, or malleable, upon heating and harden upon cooling; meanwhile, the term polymer indicates that adhesives are made up of a large number of components bonded together.
 Hot-melt adhesives contain no water or other liquids.

 - Polymers give the adhesive its main properties, flexibility and strength.
 The polymers make the hot-melt adhesive durable and capable of maintaining a bond.

 - Resins make the adhesive feel “wet” and provide the primary bond between the two surfaces.

 - Plasticizers alter the viscosity (thickness and fluidity) of the adhesive and ease application.